gigabittech/GigaWebAccessibility/replit.md

 ## Overview

 This is a full-stack web application for a web accessibility service called "Giga Web Accessibility".
 The application provides automated accessibility auditing, compliance monitoring, and reporting tools for websites, with specific integrations for WordPress and Shopify platforms.
+The UI features a modern dark theme design inspired by contemporary SaaS platforms with blue and cyan accent colors.

 ## User Preferences